PramodMunaweera/C-Programming-Noob-to-Proficient/07_Structures_and_unions/structures_and_unions.md

 ### Anonymous Structures and Unions

 C11 introduced anonymous structures and unions, which allow you to access their members directly.

+Since they don't have names, there are used in nested structure or unions.

 Example: [example_anonymous_structs.c](./src/example_anonymous_structs.c)